Piri Mehmed Pasha

-Piri Mehmed Pasha (1465 – 1532 Silivri) was an Ottoman statesman, and grand vizier of the Ottoman Empire from 1518 to 1523.
+Piri Mehmed Pasha (c.
+1463– 1532 Silivri) was an Ottoman statesman, and grand vizier of the Ottoman Empire from 1518 to 1523.

 Biography

 Early life

-Piri Mehmed Pasha was a grandchild of Cemaleddin Manastirli, one of the professors of Zinciriye Medrese in Manastir.
+Piri Mehmed Pasha was born in Konya, probably around 1463.
+He was a grandchild of Cemaleddin Manastirli, one of the professors of Zinciriye Medrese in Manastir.
 He was born to Sheikh Cemâl-i Halvetî, also known as the Çelebi Khalifa.
 His father was the sheikh of Halvetiyye in Amasya and the founder of the Cemâliyya branch of the sect.
 Matrilineally, he descended from Mevlana Hamazatuddin, buried in Larende (Karaman).
 Piri was educated in the madrasa of Amasya.
 He completed his studies in Constantinople.
 In 1491 he was employed as a clerk at the Amasya Court.
 He was then promoted chief clerk due to his superior abilities.
 Upon Bayezid II's accession to the throne, he entered the state service and served as a judge in Sofia, Silivri, Galata, and, in 1499, Seres.
 Then he became the trustee of Istanbul Fatih Sultan Mehmed Imareti.
 In 1508, he became the Anatolian treasurer during the Beyazıt period.

 Piri Mehmed Çelebi participated in the Çaldıran campaign as the chief treasurer.
 He made a name for himself fulfilling the food and range works.
 He won the appreciation of Sultan Selim with his words about attacking immediately without waiting in a war council.
 After the victory against Shah Ismail, he was tasked with the capture and protection of Tabriz.
 He was tasked with seizing Shah Ismail's treasury and property in the city.
 On October 15, 1514, he was appointed vizier.
 The post was vacated as a result of Mustafa Pasha's dismissal.
 His house was looted during the Janissary revolt in Amasya.

 Piri was dismissed from the viziership, however, he was reinstated on 22 August 1515.
 A few months later, however, he was dismissed again, along with the grand vizier.
 He was briefly imprisoned, but released the same day by the new grand vizier.
 He was thereupon appointed as the Istanbul guard and governor of the sedaret after Yavuz Sultan Selim's departure to Egypt with the Ottoman army in 1516.
 As guard of Istanbul, he solved the problems relating to the salary of the army in Egypt.
 Soon, he was also appointed Arab and Persian kazasker.